Yorisoft/HelloMiyoo/README.md

 # Hello Miyoo Project

+This project is for getting started with developing CPP+SDL apps for the MiyooMini devices.
-This project contains a simple "Hello World" application for the Miyoo Mini device.
+This repo contains a simple "Hello World" application for the Miyoo Mini.
 The application displays the text "Hello Miyoo" in the center of the screen.

+There are plenty of comments in both version of the .cpp for users to get familiar with the SDL functions.
+Hope it help!!

 ### Preview
 ![image](https://github.com/Yorisoft/HelloMiyoo/assets/27126548/91dd9b6c-4be8-4467-adb9-a976d1ed9fc6)